skoolkid/t2sfiles/README.md

 where:

 * `<url>` is the URL of the zip archive that contains the TAP/TZX file
-* `<z80 filename>` is the name of the Z80 snapshot file to generate; this is always the same as the name of the `t2s` file (with `t2s` replaced by `z80`)
+* `<snapshot>` is the name of the output snapshot file to generate; this is always the same as the name of the `t2s` file (with `t2s` replaced by `z80` or `szx`)
-* `--sim-load` instructs `tap2sna.py` to perform a simulated LOAD on a freshly booted 48K ZX Spectrum
-* `--tape-name <name>` specifies the name of the TAP/TZX file in the zip archive; this is usually optional, but ensures that the correct file is chosen in case there is more than one
+* `--tape-name "<name>"` specifies the name of the TAP/TZX file in the zip archive; this ensures that the correct file is chosen in case there is more than one
 * `--tape-sum <md5sum>` specifies the MD5 checksum of the TAP/TZX file, in case
   the contents of the remote zip archive have changed or been updated (this does happen occasionally)
-* `--start <address>` specifies the all-important start address (the value of the program counter in the Z80 snapshot that's produced)
+* `--start <address>` specifies the all-important start address (the value of the program counter in the snapshot that's produced)
 * `<other options>` are any other `tap2sna.py` options required to make the simulated LOAD work (e.g. `--tape-start`, `--tape-stop`, `--sim-load-config`)

-If both a TZX file and a TAP file exists for a game, the TZX file is preferred, as it is probably a more accurate representation of the original tape.
+If both a TZX file and a TAP file exist for a game, the TZX file is preferred, as it is probably a more accurate representation of the original tape.

 Good places to obtain zip archives of Spectrum tape files are: